THOMASELOVE/432-classes-2025/projectB/README.md

 - Jeff Lambe and Tatchaporn Ongphichetmetha "Predicting Disability Among People with Multiple Sclerosis"
 - Veda Machiraju and Brooke Bhattacharya "Predicting Anxiety and Substance Use Diagnoses with 2022 MHCLD Data"
 - Nihit Mehta and Kartik Lakhotiya "Resting BP, Fasting Blood Sugar, Age, and Sex as Predictors of Heart Disease"
+- Mohammad Nasirpour and Medhat Farwati "Associations Between BMI Categories and Hemoglobin A1C in U.S. Adults"
 - Nick Nazak and Rebecca Stinson "Modeling Private School Characteristics Based on Socioeconomic Metrics"
 - Feriel Presswalla and Alayna Rowell "Can we predict if a senior will die at home by their age and length of illness?"
 - Mahsa Sheikh and Tatiana Dombrovski "Exploring Dental Health Using 2023 National Survey of Children’s Health"